wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/1-introduction.md

       :::image type="icon" source="../media/LamnaLogo200x200.png"  :::
    :::column-end:::
    :::column span="2":::
-      In this module, let\'s imagine that you are the Internal Communications Manager of Lamna Healthcare, a large chain of regional hospitals.
-The organization needs to constantly communicate new policies and procedures, provide easy access to tools that allow employees to see their shifts and manage their time and absence, connect them with shuttles and café menus, and provide quick links to resources and forms.
+      In this module, let\'s imagine that you're the Internal Communications Manager of Lamna Healthcare, a large chain of regional hospitals.
+The organization needs to communicate new policies and procedures constantly.
+Meanwhile, it needs to provide easy access to tools that allow employees to see their shifts and manage their time and absence, connect them with shuttles and café menus, and provide quick links to resources and forms.
 After carefully researching and examining existing platforms, executive leadership has decided that Viva Connections is an ideal solution since they already subscribe to Microsoft 365.
    :::column-end:::
 :::row-end:::